 Sales of counterfeit pharmaceuticals are a growing problem in Malaysia.
-Counterfeit medicines include "drugs" with the wrong ingredients, insufficient active ingredients, and those with fake packaging.
+Industry groups currently do not have a firm measure of problem, but expect to complete a market survey in the first half of 2005 that will provide an estimate.
+Counterfeit medicines that have been identified include "drugs" with the wrong ingredients, insufficient active ingredients, and those with fake packaging.
 The copied drugs are believed to originate in China.
 Unregistered generic copies of patented products, primarily imported from India, are also available in Malaysia.
 Both street vendors and health professionals sell the counterfeit products.
 The counterfeit medicines siphon off profits of legitimate manufacturers, and leave companies vulnerable to lawsuits from patients who may have adverse reactions to the counterfeit products.